ryansh100/NewWorld/README.md

 4. Market
 5. Workshop
 6. Fortress

+#Winning
+Complete 8 commissioned goods.

+#Setup

+1. Shuffle the island deck and draw a card for every player.
+Take the corresponding islands and arrange them in any manner.
+2. Shuffle the event deck and commissioned goods deck together.
+3. Sort basic goods/milled goods card into draw piles.
+4. Distribute 5 favor tokens, a town settlement feature, a player mat, corresponding color army tokens and corresponding color of piers to every player.
+5. Every player should place their 5 favor in the King's court area of their player mat to start the game.

 #Round
 There are 3 phases to every round: Passage of time, Action & Resolution.